-The directors present their consolidated annual report for the year ended 31 December 2019.
+The directors present their consolidated annual report and financial statements for the year ended 31 December 2021.

 Incorporation

 Cryptology Asset Group p.l.c was incorporated and registered with the Malta Business Registry on 10 January 2018 and started trading forthwith.